nielsenjared/nielsenjared.github.io/content/blog/algorithm-towers-hanoi/index.md

 TODO
+Since we're getting abstract, let's use parameter names for the towers we'll be passing to our `move discs` function: `origin`, `stage`, and `goal`.
+We can see above that with each move each tower TODO.
 Let's see what it looks like when `disc count` is 3:

 | Move #    | Tower 1 | Tower 2 | Tower 3   | `origin`      | `stage`       | `goal`        |
 | ---       | ---     | ---     | ---       | ---           | ---           | ---           |